 Financial Reporting Survival Guide for Soil and Water Conservation Districts

-- The Annual Financial Report collects revenue, expenditure, and debt data from all counties, municipalities and special districts.
+- Collects revenue, expenditure, and debt data from all counties, municipalities and special districts.

-- All counties, municipalities, and special districts – even those without revenues and expenditures – must file this report electronically on the Department of Financial Services website by June 30, 2017.
+- All counties, municipalities, and special districts – even those without revenues and expenditures – must file this report electronically on the Florida Department of Financial Services website.

 - Each independent S&WCD must file its own separate report.